Top 33 Business Intelligence Interview Questions (Updated for 2024)

 A primary key is a keyword in a relational database that is unique for each record.
 Therefore, a primary key is NOT NULL and is also UNIQUE.
 Examples include records like driver license number, customer ID number, telephone number or patient ID.
 Relational databases only have one primary key.

-Scenario-Based BI Questions
+Scenario-Based BI Interview Questions

 For business intelligence roles, you should expect scenario-based questions that assess business intuition and problem-solving.